Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: RESULTS AND DISCUSSION

-Overall, results in Fig.~\ref{fig:HL_bc_mix} confirm that vehicle-home-grid integration consistently provides economic benefits across all tested cases.
-Specifically, regardless of the price ratios, battery capacities, and household loads, even in the least favorable conditions, the user achieves financial advantages compared to the unidirectional charging in scenario \textbf{\textit{B}}.
+Overall, results in Fig.~\ref{fig:HL_bc_mix} confirm that vehicle-home-grid integration consistently provides economic benefits in all tested cases.
+Regardless of price ratios, battery capacities, and household loads, even in the least favorable conditions, the user achieves financial advantages compared to the unidirectional smart charging scenario.